 Applicants offered admission to the MSA program matriculate in January.

-- Applicants for admission to the MSA program must have earned, or will soon earn, a baccalaureate degree from an accredited U.S. or Canadian college/university by the United States Department of Education or Canadian Department of Education, respectively.
+- Applicants for admission to the MSA program must have earned, or will soon earn, a baccalaureate degree or higher from a regionally-accredited U.S. or Canadian college/university.

 - It is recommended that applicants earn a cumulative GPA of 3.0 or higher.